 PARLACEN, the Central American Parliament has begun to implement the DPCW into its member states’ laws, as well as the city of Policarpa in Colombia, which has also implemented Article 10 into its city code.
 The DPCW has also received support from the National Assemblies of Ecuador, Nicaragua and Panama.
 In the U.S., the DPCW has received 17 congratulatory certificates from the congressional districts and 15 support letters from city mayors.

 The program for the Summit in Carson, California included speeches by Carson Mayor Albert Robles and performances by HWPL Peace Choir with Grammy-Award Winning Composer Benjamin Wright, and Singer Odino Faccia.

 Notably, the first World Peace Summit of South America was also held in Ecuador this year at the country’s National Assembly building.
 Senators joined Former Presidents of Ecuador Lucio Gutierrez and Rosalia Arteaga Serrano to show their support.
 At the Summit, HWPL memorandums of understanding were signed with Former President Rosalia Serrano’s foundation, Fundacion FIDAL and Senator Cristina Reyes’ foundation Women that Change the World.

 Agreement Marks Grenada’s Support for International Peace law, DPCW

-Peace diplomats from the Washington D.C. branch of Heavenly Culture and World Peace (HWPL), in partnership with the Coalition of Caribbean Leaders for Peace (CCLP), traveled to St. George’s this past week to celebrate Grenada’s former Prime Ministers, Tillman Thomas and Samuel Hines’, entry into the newly formed CCLP.
+Peace diplomats from the Washington D.C. branch of Heavenly Culture and World Peace (HWPL), in partnership with the Coalition of Caribbean Leaders for Peace (CCLP), traveled to St. George’s this past week to celebrate former Granada prime minister Tilman Thomas and former Guyana president Samuel Hines, entry into the newly formed CCLP.